 The service can be accessed by self-referral (contacting us yourself) or, where consent has been provided, through a representative such as a family member, friend, care provider, social worker or other organisation.

-Age UK Wigan Borough are able to deliver the Advocacy Service with thanks to five years' funding through the Reaching Communities Programme, part of the National Lottery Community Fund.
+Age UK Wigan Borough is able to deliver the Advocacy Service with thanks to five years' funding through the Reaching Communities Programme, part of the National Lottery Community Fund.

 For further information, please contact us: